MarounGrey-Notes/Tech-Interview-Preparation/Behavioral/Career Goals.md

 ### What are your career goals for the next X years?
-My career goal for the next 3 years is to take on more [leadership/management/technical/strategic] opportunities.
-I’m hoping in the near term future to [objective].
-Building up relevant experience in that area over the next few years is crucial for my professional development goals.
+My goal in the next 3 years is to take on more [leadership/management/strategic] opportunities.
+I’m hoping to [objective] soon.
+Building experience there over the next few years is crucial for my professional development goals.

 ### Where do you see your career in the next 5-10 years?
-Looking 5-10 years out, I envision myself as [an experienced/a senior level] role focused on [passion area] .
-I’d love to be [short description of leadership vision or dream role scenario].
-[Describe scale or impact of role here if relevant].
+In 5-10 years, I envision myself as [experienced/senior level] focused on [passion area].
+I’d love to be [leadership vision or dream role].
+[Scale or impact of role].

 ### What parts of your skill-set would you like to strengthen through work?
-I’m really hoping to grow as both a [technical skill set] and [soft skill set] capable of [objective].
-Opportunities here around things like [area you want to build experience] would let me stretch into more senior roles.
+I want to grow as both [technical skills] and [soft skills] capable of [objective].
+Opportunities around [area to build experience] would stretch me into more senior roles.

 ### How does this role fit within your overall professional development plan?
-This position aligns perfectly with my [short term/long term] goals.
-Having the chance to [gain relevant experience] would put me firmly on the path towards [long term vision].
-And the chance to put [skills] into practice around things like [area] is crucial professional development I’m seeking at this stage of my career before broader [future roles]
+This position fits my [short/long term] goals perfectly.
+Gaining [relevant experience] would put me on the path towards [long term vision].
+Putting [skills] into practice around [area] is key development before [future roles].